UniFi Controller – What are the Best Options?

 • Manage only the local site or multiple sites

-As you can see in the table above, the Dream Machines support the most features but are not capable of handling more than 75 devices.
+As you can see in the table above, the Dream Machines support the most features but if you have more than 100 devices you will run into its limitations.
 When you have a large environment then you have three options, downloading and installing the UniFi Controller locally.
 Use one of the hosted UniFi Cloud providers or go for the enterprise line.

 UniFi Controller Download

-To download the UniFi Controller, go to https://ui.com/download and choose the OS where you want to install the controller on.
+To download the UniFi Controller, go to https://ui.com/download and choose the OS where you want to install the controller.

 Download UniFi Controller